erenokur/python-stock-prophet/README.md

 pip install -r requirements.txt
 ```

-note:
-Need to use all packages updated to be sure of this you may use this command:
+**Note:** It's recommended to update all packages to ensure compatibility by using the following command:

 ```
 pip install --upgrade --force-reinstall -r requirements.txt